Angie Craig and Joe Teirab spar over abortion rights, economy in policy-driven debate

 Still, the campaign is competitive and the outcome could determine the balance of power in Washington.

-Craig touted her work on bipartisan policies and highlighted how she has broken with her party's ranks on issues like border security, agriculture and law enforcement issues, while Teirab characterized himself as a "political outsider" and Craig as the "status quo."
+Craig touted her work on bipartisan policies and highlighted how she has broken with her party's ranks on issues like border security, agriculture and law enforcement issues.
+Teirab characterized himself as a "political outsider" and Craig as the "status quo."

-She repeatedly attacked him for at one point, which was captured on tape, suggesting that social security should be privatized and that Congress should raise the retirement age.
+She repeatedly attacked him for suggesting, in a comment caught on tape, that social security should be privatized and that Congress should raise the retirement age.

-When asked about those comments, Teirab said, "if you believe that I'm going to be in favor of cutting Social Security benefits to my parents who live here in Minnesota, you're severely mistaken," adding that the retirement age won't increase, but Congress should find a solution to bring the popular social program back on a path towards solvency.
+"If you believe that I'm going to be in favor of cutting Social Security benefits to my parents who live here in Minnesota, you're severely mistaken," Teirab said.

 The pair will debate again next week in an event hosted by the Dakota County Regional Chamber.